 Progressive web apps are proving themselves to be the future of mobile apps, standing right beside Native apps.
 In fact, in many ways, PWAs are points ahead in the PWA vs Native Apps comparison.

-Now that we have looked into the concept of PWAs, let us get in-depth of what makes Ionic framework the best choice for a team of PWA builders, starting with the detail of what Ionic framework is.
+Now that we have looked into the concept of PWAs, let us get in-depth of what makes Ionic framework the best choice for a team of progressive web app developers, starting with the detail of what Ionic framework is.

 Heads up: The answer to this goes beyond the fact that Ionic app development use the technology of service workers.
 They power the offline functionality, push notifications, background content updating, content caching and lot more.

 To explain it more technically, a service worker is a worker script that works in the background, independent of your ionic web app or Progressive web app and runs in response to the event like network requests, push notifications, connectivity changes and much more.

 What makes the Ionic framework awesome is that until the introduction of the framework, mobile app developers had to use Native coding to build Android, iOS or Windows apps.
 And each of these platforms required an independent, dedicated development.
 With the coming of Ionic, developers could build almost native-like mobile applications which worked on all technology stacks and different platforms alike, these were called the Hybrid apps.